DGM6405/game-development-project-chenlifan250/README.md

 # README
+*the name of the game has been changed to STAR RACE

+Website of STAR RACE: http://www.lifanchen.com/projects/starrace.html

 Week1:
 Welcome!
 I just add a new document named brainstorming.
 Currently I have nothing but two initial ideas.